Assured Shorthold Tenancy Agreement (AST)

 This is the most commonly used form.
 It can be used for houses and flats i.e. self contained units.
 It can also be used where a house or flat is rented as a whole to a group such as groups of students, young professionals etc. On the other hand, if you are renting out individual rooms then normally the Assured Shorthold Tenancy Agreement - Room Only is the appropriate form.

-There is a seperate version for use if you are protecting a deposit with DepositGuard.
+There is a separate version for use if you are protecting a deposit with DepositGuard.
 You must use the DepositGuard Compliant Assured Shorthold Tenancy Agreement

 The tenancy created by this agreement is an assured shorthold tenancy within the Housing Act 1988.